riceissa/nginx-mediawiki/README.md

 On Linode's DNS manager, add a new subdomain for `timelines.issarice.com`, and make sure to point it to the new instance.
 Also on the new Linode instance, set up reverse DNS.
+Note that **even if you do everything right, there will be a delay until the domain starts working**, so don't panic.

 ## Install MediaWiki